HTML-CSS-DOM-chat/responsive-adsense/README.md

 <h1>The problem</h1>

 <p>What the new Adsense script does is to serve a banner that fits the container element's size
 <b>on page load and on page load only</b>.
-Means, for example, that if you loaded a responsive page in `landscape` view,
-and adsense served you a banner 468x60 accordingly to your media queries, and then you switch to `portrait` this is what will happen:</p>
+Means, for example, that if you loaded a responsive page in `landscape` view, and Adsense served you a banner 468x60 accordingly to your media queries, and then you switch to `portrait` this is what will happen:</p>

 <p>Loaded a page in Landscape:</p>